Nebraska Retirement Guide

 Sales Tax: State sales tax is 5.5%; localities can add to that rate.

 Estate and/or Inheritance Taxes.
-Nebraska has an inheritance tax.
-The estate tax was repealed in 2007.
+Nebraska has an inheritance tax but no estate tax.

 Link to Nebraska Department of Revenue